What Is Copywork?

-We were inspired to begin using daily of copywork of Scripture when we read the following two passages:
+We were inspired to begin using daily lessons of Scripture copywork when we read the following two passages:

 “It shall be, when [the king of Israel] sits on the throne of his kingdom, that he shall write himself a copy of this law in a book, out of that which is before the priests the Levites.
 It shall be with him, and he shall read from it all the days of his life; that he may learn to fear Yevovah his God, to keep all the words of this law and these statutes, to do them; that his heart not be lifted up above his brothers, and that he not turn aside from the commandment, to the right hand, or to the left; to the end that he may prolong his days in his kingdom, he and his children, in the middle of Israel” (Deuteronomy 17:18-20).

 “But you are a chosen race, a royal priesthood, a holy nation, a people for God’s own possession, that you may proclaim the excellence of him who called you out of darkness into his marvelous light” (1 Peter 2:9).

 We are training up kings and queens in the service of the KING OF KINGS, who wants us to help build His kingdom.
 Copywork is much more than just handwriting practice!
 This is actually one of the most important subjects of your child’s day, because this is the time when YHWH’s Word enters his heart so that the Spirit of God can write His Torah on your child’s heart.